jdrichardsappacad/react-2021/week-14/practices/05-Navigation/README.md

 is a list of the techniques you used:

 1. Navigating to another address with the Link component
-2. Using the NavLink extra capability to set the `active` class in CSS
+2. Using the NavLink component's added capability to set the `active` class in CSS
 3. Personalizing the active links with specialized NavLink attributes.
 4. Navigating the user to another location using Redirect
 5. Using the History API and the useHistory hook to navigate the user to another